derrickburns/generalized-kmeans-clustering/README.md

 The third major difference between this implementation and the Spark implementation is that this clusterer separates the initialization step (the seeding of the initial clusters) from the main clusterer.
-This allows for new initialization methods, including initialization methods that have different numbers of initial clusters.
+This allows for new initialization methods beyond the standard "random" and "K-Means ||" algorithms, including initialization methods that have different numbers of initial clusters.

 ### Faster K-Means || implementation

 The fourth major difference between this implementation and the Spark implementation is that this clusterer uses the K-Means clustering step in the [K-Means || initialization](http://theory.stanford.edu/~sergei/papers/vldb12-kmpar.pdf) process.
 This is much faster, since all cores are utilized versus just one.

 Additionally, this implementation performs the implementation in time quadratic in the number of cluster, whereas the Spark implementation takes time cubic in the number of clusters.

+### Sparse Data

+The fifth major difference between this implementation and the Spark implementation is that this clusterer works well on sparse input data of high dimension.
+Note, some distance functions are not defined on sparse data (i.e. Kullback-Leibler).
+However, one can approximate those distance functions to achieve similar results.
+This implementation provides such approximations.

+### Internals

+The key is to create three new abstractions: point, cluster center, and centroid.
+The base implementation constructs centroids incrementally, then converts them to cluster centers.
+The initialization of the cluster centers converts points to cluster centers.
+These abstractions are easy to understand and easy to implement.

 ### Scalability and Testing